Ayushomega14/Stock-Market-trend-prediction-Using-LSTM/README.md

 3. Install the required dependencies: pip install -r requirements.txt

-Make sure to have the Bajaj Stock Dataset.csv dataset in the data/ folder.
+Make sure to have the Bajaj Stock Dataset.csv dataset from Kaggle in the data/ folder.

 ## Data